alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         if (!user.IsActive)
             return Result<User, Error>.Fail(new Error("Domain", "User is already inactive"));

+        // Functionally, we should return a new object (e.g., `user with { IsActive = false }`).
-        user.IsActive = false;
+        // Pragmatically, we mutate the existing EF Core entity to simplify persistence. user.IsActive = false;
         return Result<User, Error>.Ok(user);
     }
 }
 ```

+> **Functional Purity Note:**
+> In strict Functional Programming, data is immutable.
+Instead of setting `user.IsActive = false`, we would return a new copy of the user (e.g., using C# records and `with` expressions).
+> However, most C# applications use ORMs (like Entity Framework) that track changes on mutable objects.
+To keep this tutorial focused on Error Handling rather than State Management, we stick to the idiomatic C# approach of mutating the entity.

 In a real app, that “boundary” method usually lives in an application service with a transaction; it’s shown inline here for brevity.